 We have socialized this, socialized now.

-Now we got socialized drinking.
+Now we've got socialized drinking.

-Here you have a bunch of libs just assuming, well, that's that's all these people are good for.
+Here you have a bunch of libs just assuming, well, that's all these people are good for.

-Uh well, of course, this will not make them home.
+Well, of course, this will not make them home.

 So rather than being homeless, they're just going to be social drinkers.

-The report showed that the participants in the program drank Less than they did before signing up.
+The report showed that the participants in the program drank less than they did before signing up.

-Well, are the homeless any different as human beings anybody else?
+Well, are the homeless any different as human beings, anybody else?

 Why wouldn't this work with every alcoholic?